Lciappi/edge/README.md

 # CPSC 210 Project

-## Edge  -*Fuel for great ideas*
+## Edge  -*Small loans for great ideas*

 Description of Edge:

-Edge is a platform that aims to connect investors with entrepreneurs.
-Entrepreneurs, looking to start or expand their business, will issue loans and investors will offer their capital in return for interest payments.
+Peer to peer loans are revolutionising the financial industry.
+The idea is to create a platform where people who need money (borrowers) and investors willing to give money (lenders) can meet.
+Borrowers get the money today by promising lenders that they will pay back the money, with an additional interest rate.
+Investors are willing to take on the risk (of not getting their money back) in order to have more money in the future.
+This concept is nothing new, and banks have been doing it for centuries, however, by removing them from the transactions, investors can get higher returns and borrowers get lower interest rates.

-The program will have:
+The program will have 2 types of users:
- - an administrator, which adds companies' loans to the program.
- - users, that choose which loans to invest in
+ - borrowers
+ - lenders

  Rationale:

-As a member of a capitalistic society I believe that it is important to provide technologies with the necessary capital to execute their plan.
-As an investor, I believe that a low interest rate environment, and an overvalued stock market means that it is hard to find safe investment opportunities.
-And as a son, I have seen the impact the pandemic has had on many small businesses, and fresh capital could allow companies to re position themselves and create jobs.
+As someone that has lived in capitalist countries all my life, I know how important it is for people to have access to money.
+Loans make the economy work, and they can help materialize great ideas and innovations.
+Peer to peer lending also allows lenders to have complete control of how their money is being allocated, as opposed to traditional bank accounts, were customers do not have a say on how their money is allocated.

  ## User Stories

- - As a user, I want to be able to add an investment to my portfolio
- - As a user, I want to be able to view the list of investments on my portfolio
- - As a user, I want to be able to see the balance of the user class
   - As a user, I want to be able to deposit money to the user class
   - As a user, I want to be able to withdraw money from the user class
+  - As a user, I want to be able to set my name
+  - As a user, I want to be able to see the balance in my account

+ - As a lender, I want to be able to add a borrower to my portfolio
+ - As a lender, I want to be able to view the list of investments on my portfolio
+ - As a lender, I want to be able to view the interest I have collected
+ - As a lender, I want to be able to see how much money I have lent out

+ - As a borrower, I want to be able to see how much money I have borrowed
+ - As a borrower, I want to be able to see how much interest I need to pay